anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 ![Shooting Star Psychology](./shooting-star-psychology.webp "Image Source forextraininggroup")

-Shooting stars imply a price top and reversal could be approaching.
+Shooting stars candlestick pattern imply a price top and reversal could be approaching.
 After a period of three or more consecutive rising candles with higher highs, the shooting star candle is most useful.
 Even if a few recent candles were [bearish](https://en.wikipedia.org/wiki/Candlestick_pattern), it could occur within a period of generally rising prices.

-A shooting star appears after the advance and rises dramatically during the time period.
+A shooting star pattern appears after the advance and rises dramatically during the time period.
 This reflects the same level of buying pressure as in previous periods.
 However, as the time proceeds, sellers enter the market and drive the price back down to near the open, wiping out the period's gains.
 This indicates that towards the end of the period, buyers had lost control and sellers were gaining control.